-Early help assessment
+Early help

-Early help assessment is organised early intervention to provide support as soon as a problem emerges at any point in a child's life.
+Early help is organised early intervention to provide support as soon as a problem emerges at any point in a child's life.

-If an early help assessment is appropriate, the DSL (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment, as appropriate.
+If early help is appropriate, the DSL (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment, as appropriate.